Albany Pure™ Graphene

 There is no single type of graphene, but instead a large family consisting of graphene or graphene-based materials.
 There is a wide variation from producer to producer regarding their graphene materials and the specifications reported across different product datasheets.

 International standard (ISO) published in 2017, led by the National Physical Laboratory (NPL), defines the terminology used to describe the many different forms of graphene providing clarity among suppliers and buyers.
 Learn more.

 |1-3||Very few layer graphene (vFLG)|

 Graphene suppliers are primarily differentiated by their production method, which determines their cost, capacity, and quality of production.

 The Albany Graphite Deposit

-Petrography and geochemistry by Prof. Conly and his research group indicates that the graphite occurs in the breccia matrix as disseminated crystals, crystal aggregates and veins as well as along crystal boundaries and smaller veins penetrating the breccia fragments.
+Petrography and geochemistry by Lakehead University Prof. Andrew G. Conly and his research group indicates that the graphite occurs in the breccia matrix as disseminated crystals, crystal aggregates and veins as well as along crystal boundaries and smaller veins penetrating the breccia fragments.
 The gangue mineralogy of the matrix consists predominantly of feldspar, moderate quartz, minor phlogopite and amphibole as well as trace amounts of pyrite, pyrrhotite and magnetite.
 A syenite sill post-dates the graphite mineralization and intrudes both pipes.

 The Albany Graphite Deposit is located in northeastern Ontario, near the community of Constance Lake First Nation and the town of Hearst, about 30 km north of the Trans-Canada Highway.
 Infrastructure including power lines and a natural gas pipeline are located nearby with a rail line 70 km away and a forestry access road 9 km to the south.